Required preliminary examinations

 After the operation

 The medical staff in the recovery room look after your child immediately after the operation.
-To be safe, you should inform them that your child cannot hear at this point, and that will make interaction between the staff and the little patient.
+To be on the safe side, you should inform them that your child cannot hear at this point, and that makes it easier for the staff and the little patient to interact.

-The pain from the wound will not be too great or last for too long as it is now only a small incision.
-The children also recover much more quickly now as the duration of the anesthetic has been shortened over the decades of development of the operation procedure.
+Due to the very small incinsion, the pain from the wound will not be too great or last for too long.
+The children also recover much faster now as the duration of the anesthetic has been shortened over the decades of development of the operation procedure.
 Parents can usually stay with their child through the night and be at their side.

-In rare cases, there can be a feeling of dizziness, but this usually applies more to older patients.
-In itself, this is harmless but is possible because the intervention is in the region of the balance organs.
+In rare cases, dizziness can occur, but this usually applies more to older patients.
+In itself, this is harmless but is possible because the intervention is performed in the region of the balance organs.

-In the course of discharge from the clinic, the medical and care staff will give you some information to take home that must be followed.
+In the course of discharge from the clinic, the medical and care staff will give you some information to take home, which must be followed in any case.
 This includes:

 - Regularly taking any medicines required (antibiotics, painkillers etc.)

-- The hair may not be washed until the stitched are removed (stitches must remain dry)
+- No hair washing until the stitched are removed (stitches must remain dry)

-- General protection in the first weeks up to initial programming.
+- General protection in the first weeks up to the first fitting

-As your child will need more intensive care around and immediately after the operation than normally, you can normally claim carer’s leave.
+As your child will need more intensive care around and immediately after the operation, you are usually entitled to carer’s leave.
 Basically, you can have one week of carer’s leave for each year of employment – to the extent of your weekly working time.
 You can take the carer’s leave weekly, daily, or hourly.
-Moreover, there is a second carer’s leave week within a working year (again to the extent of the weekly working time) if your child is not yet twelve years old.
+Moreover, there is a second carer’s leave week within a working year (again to the extent of the weekly working time) if your child is under twelve years of age.

-After all continued remuneration payments from the entitlement within carer’s leave have been exhausted, you can take holiday to care for your sick child under 12 years old without prior agreement with your employer, and this counts as part of your annual holiday.
-If there is not sufficient holiday entitlement left, you can still take holiday, but this will be unpaid.
+After all continued remuneration payments from the entitlement within carer’s leave have been exhausted, you can take holiday to care for your sick child under the age of 12 without prior agreement with your employer, and this counts as part of your annual holiday.
+If there is insufficient holiday credit left, you can still take holiday, but this will be unpaid.

 First hearing impressions with the implant system

-At the earliest after the stitches are removed (around ten days after the operation) but at the latest four weeks after the operation, the fitting and programming takes place.
-In this, the young patient gets the external part of the implant, the “audio processor” which is worn behind the earlobe or as a button processor (a little above).
-The system can only be activated buy this.
-Up until this day, the ear is still deaf after the operation.
+At the earliest after the stitches are removed (around ten days after the operation) but at the latest four weeks after the operation, the fitting takes place.
+During fitting, the young patient gets the external part of the implant, the “audio processor” which is worn behind the earlobe or as a button processor (slightly above).
+Only through it can the system be activated.
+So until that day, the ear is still deaf after the surgery.
 The audio processor is switched on and programmed.
 Audio signals can immediately be transmitted to the implant and perceived.
 A great and unforgettable moment for parents and child!